-The Director will investigate the complaint, including but not limited to reviewing incident reports, reviewing witness statements and interviewing witnesses.
-Before a decision is rendered, the student will be given an opportunity to respond to the information obtained by the Director.
-If the student fails to appear for the Disciplinary Conference, the Director will decide the case and impose an appropriate sanction based upon the information obtained in the investigation.
-No adviser may appear in place of the accused student.
+The Director/Assistant VP (or their designee) will investigate the complaint, including but not limited to reviewing incident reports, reviewing witness statements and interviewing witnesses.
+Before a decision is rendered, the student/respondent will be given an opportunity to respond to the information obtained by the Director/Assistant VP (or designee).
+If the student/respondent fails to appear for the Disciplinary Conference, the Director/Assistant VP (or designee) will decide the case and impose an appropriate sanction based upon the information obtained in the investigation.
+No adviser may appear in place of the accused student/respondent.

-The Director will simultaneously advise the complainant and the student in writing of the decision within five (5) business days from the close of the investigation.
-At the same time, the Director will make a copy thereof available to the complainant and the respondent in the Office of Student Conduct and Judicial Affairs.
+The Director/Assistant VP will simultaneously advise the complainant and the student/respondent in writing of the decision within five (5) business days from the close of the investigation.
+At the same time, the Director/Assistant VP will make a copy thereof available to the complainant and the student/respondent in the Dean of Students Office.